manuzrpEd/NQueensGeneticAlgorithm/README.md

  ![GA_N10](solutions/GeneticAlgorithm_SolutionBoard_N=10.png "GA_N10")

 Our implementation of Crawford's satisfiability criterion is fast as it is proportional to `O(n)`.
-We are able to reproduce the tests for different n-queen values, up to n=100.
+We are able to reproduce the tests for different N-Queen values, up to n=100.

 Median execution time in seconds for Genetic Algorithm and dimension N: